happo/docs/website/docs/configuration.md

 ## `compareThreshold`

+> This option is deprecated (since February 2021).
+The setting has moved into
+> deep-compare settings for projects.
+See [the Compare Threshold
+> guide](compare-threshold.md) for more information on how to set things up.

 By default, a shallow comparison is made when `happo compare` is called.
 If two images have one or more different pixels, it will be reported as a diff -- even if the diff is very small.
 If you set a `compareThreshold`, a deep